ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 >    under version control systems and shareable with your collaborators?
 >  - How to establish and use continuous integration systems to verify correctness
 >    of reproduce results (where feasible)?
+>  - What exactly have you done in your sample data analysis project X on a date Y?
 {: .challenge}